Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes and `fundamental groups' of nodal quartic surfaces

-Up to the above symmetry, we have then the functions $g , G, h $ such that \begin{itemize} \item $g$ has support contained in the first row and last column, and vanishes for $(4,4)$ \item $G$ has value $1$ for the first three elements of the first row, and for the three elements $( i+1, i)$ \item $h$ vanishes on the first row and column, and on the three elements $( i+1, i)$. \end{itemize}
+Up to the above symmetry, we have then four cases, corresponding to the functions $g , g', G, h $ such that \begin{itemize} \item $g$ has support contained in the first row and last column, and vanishes for $(1,4)$ \item $g'$ has support consisting of the first three elements of the first row and column, and of $(4,4)$ \item $G$ has value $1$ for the first three elements of the first row, and for the three elements $( i+1, i)$ \item $h$ vanishes on the first row and column, and on the elements $( i, i)$. \end{itemize}